Self-editing your manuscript

 Subsequent rounds of self-editing

-Once you have made all the major corrections and improvements necessary, you can focus on the smaller stuff during your next round of self-editing.
+Once you have made all the major corrections and improvements necessary, you can focus on the smaller stuff.
 Improve that not-quite-right word or clumsy phrase.
-Read dialogue aloud to gauge whether that is what those characters would really have said in those situations.
+Read dialogue aloud to gauge whether it is what those characters would really have said in those situations.

-The methods you use to self-edit your manuscript and the number of times you need to self-edit will depend on how well-written it is and how thorough you are during each self-edit.
-Sometimes a writer will spend weeks self-editing a manuscript then hand it over to their beta readers, or to an editor for a manuscript appraisal, only to discover they still need to put in many more hours of self-editing.
+Sometimes a writer will spend weeks or months (or even years) self-editing a manuscript then hand it over to their beta readers, or to an editor, only to discover they still need to put in many more hours of self-editing.

 Using beta readers is an option many writers use when self-editing a manuscript.

-Once you have received feedback from all your beta readers: 1) read all their suggestions, 2) decide what to do about any major changes that have been recommended, and 3) take your manuscript through another round of self-editing with your beta reader-notated manuscripts on the side, so you can take them into account when self-editing.
+Once you have received feedback from your beta readers: 1) read their suggestions, 2) decide what to do about the things that don’t seem to be working well, and 3) take your manuscript through another round of self-editing.

-Many writers pay a professional editor to conduct a manuscript appraisal.
+Many writers pay a professional editor to conduct a manuscript assessment.

-A manuscript appraisal should give you the advice you need to improve your manuscript to the point where it is ready to be handed over to a professional editor.
-So, if your goal is to self-edit your manuscript until it is absolutely as good as you can get it, then paying for a manuscript appraisal is a good idea.
+This editor should give you the advice you need to improve your manuscript to the point where it is ready to be copy edited.
+So, if your goal is to self-edit your manuscript until it is absolutely as good as you can get it, then paying for a manuscript assessment is a good idea.

 For more information about self-editing